Tony Mazzocchi: Later career

 Mazzocchi's efforts on health and safety boosted his political popularity within the union.
 In 1977, he defeated the incumbent Elwood Swisher to become vice president of OCAW.
 Encouraged by supporters, he ran for president of the union in 1979 when Alvin F. Grospiron retired.
 He lost to Robert Goss by 1 percent of the vote.
 He challenged Goss for the presidency again in 1981.
 But the disaffiliation of most of OCAW's Canadian membership and the breakup of the environmental-union coalition over the issue of job protections led to a second defeat (again by less than 1 percent of the vote).
 Some accused Goss, who had strong ties to the CIA, of dirty tricks during the election.
 Others pointed out that many OCAW members were unhappy with Mazzocchi's views on nuclear disarmament and the environment.

 Estranged from the OCAW leadership, Mazzocchi spent much of the early 1980s agitating for more aggressive organizing and stronger stands on occupational health and safety.
 He was an important figure in the "right to know" movement, which advocated for rules, regulations and legislation to give individuals the right to know which chemicals they may be exposed to while on the job.
 He drew national attention to industry efforts to force women who worked with toxic chemical to undergo sterilization.
 Ms. magazine named him one of the "40 Male Heroes of the Decade" in 1982 for his work against company-sponsored sterilization.

 Goss retired in 1988, and was succeeded by Robert Wages.
 Mazzocchi had reconciled with Wages in the mid-1980s, who asked Mazzocchi to be his running mate.
-Elected OCAW's Secretary-Treasurer in 1988, Mazzocchi served until his retirement in 1991.
-From 1991 to 1999, Mazzocchi served as "special assistant to the president" on legislative, civil rights, health and safety matters.
+Elected OCAW's Secretary-Treasurer in 1988, Mazzocchi served in that position until his retirement in 1991.
+From 1991 to 1999, he served as "special assistant to the president" on legislative, civil rights, health and safety matters.

 In 1991, Mazzocchi established Alice Hamilton College, an alternative school for union members.
 It is named for Dr. Alice Hamilton, a pioneer in occupational health.
-In 2001, he founded the Labor Film Festival at the John F. Kennedy Center for the Performing Arts.
+In 2001, Mazzocchi founded the Labor Film Festival at the John F. Kennedy Center for the Performing Arts.

 Founding the Labor Party

 Mazzocchi founded the Labor Party in 1996.
-For several decades, Mazzocchi had been convinced that corporations and entrenched political interests were not serving the best interests of working people.
-Throughout the 1980s, Mazzocchi ran an organization known as the Labor Party Advocates, a group of individuals committed to the goal of organizing a political party to support national health care, Social Security, labor rights and other workers' issues.
+For several decades, Mazzocchi had been convinced that corporations and entrenched business interests, as embodied in America’s two main political parties, were not serving the best interests of working people.
+Throughout the 1980s, Mazzocchi ran an organization known as the Labor Party Advocates, a group of individuals committed to the goal of organizing a new political party to support national health care, Social Security, labor rights and other workers' issues.

-Mazzocchi founded the Labor Party in Cleveland, Ohio, in 1996.
+Mazzocchi founded the Labor Party in Cleveland, Ohio in 1996.
 He had won the support of nine international unions and hundreds of local unions and central labor councils.
 Their membership totaled more than a million workers.